Mexico–Mongolia relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as an Agreement on Cultural Exchanges (1988); Memorandum of Understanding for the Establishment of a Mechanism for Policy Consultations between both nations (2001) and an Agreement for the Suppression of Visas in Diplomatic and Official Passports (2001).
+Both nations have signed a few bilateral agreements such as an Agreement on Cultural Exchanges (1985); Memorandum of Understanding for the Establishment of a Mechanism for Policy Consultations between both nations (2001) and an Agreement for the Suppression of Visas in Diplomatic and Official Passports (2001).

 Trade

-In 2018, trade between Mexico and Mongolia totaled US$1.1 million.
-Mexico's main exports to Mongolia include: manufacturing parts, chemical based products, transport vehicles and three-wheels motorcycles.
-Mongolia's main exports to Mexico include: processors and controllers; integrated electronic circuits, hides and animal products.
+In 2023, trade between Mexico and Mongolia totaled US$1.5 million.
+Mexico's main exports to Mongolia include: chocolate, pastries, refrigerators, data processing machines, and medicines.
+Mongolia's main exports to Mexico include: clothing (pullovers/sweaters), electrical resistors, axel and cranks, and instruments and appliances for machines.

 Diplomatic missions

+Neither country has a resident ambassador.